Alexander & Baldwin: History

-Before Annexation
+Before annexation

-In 1831, Dwight Baldwin (1798–1886) and Charlotte Fowler Baldwin were sent by the American Board of Commissioners for Foreign Missions (ABCFM) as medical missionaries to the Sandwich Islands, as the Hawaiian Islands were called at the time.
+In 1831, Dwight Baldwin (1798–1886) and Charlotte Fowler Baldwin were sent by the American Board of Commissioners for Foreign Missions (ABCFM) as medical missionaries to the Hawaiian Islands.
 Reverend William Alexander and Mary McKinney Alexander arrived the following year.

 Alexander & Baldwin was founded by their sons Samuel Thomas Alexander and Henry Perrine Baldwin (1842–1911) as Samuel T Alexander & Co., in 1870.
 The two purchased 561 acre of land on the island of Maui between Pāʻia and Makawao, on which they began to cultivate sugarcane.

 The land the partners cultivated was semi-arid former dry forest, not ideal for growing sugarcane, a crop that required much water.
 Samuel Alexander realized that rain was plentiful miles away in the rainforests on the windward slopes of Haleakalā mountain.
 Thus, he designed a 17 mi long irrigation aqueduct that diverted water from that part of Haleakalā to their plantation.
 Work started on the aqueduct in 1876 and was completed two years later in 1878.

 After completion of the aqueduct, the company was eventually renamed Alexander & Baldwin Plantation.
 Between 1872 and 1900, the company took over more land and sugar mill operations.
 In 1898, Alexander and Baldwin purchased a controlling interest in one of its rival companies, Hawaiian Commercial & Sugar Company (HC&S) from Claus Spreckels.
 By 1899, the company had bought out Maui's two main railroad lines (Kahului Railroad Company and Maui Railroad & Steamship Company).
 In 1900, the company incorporated and was renamed Alexander & Baldwin, Ltd.